FYBRLabs/Hackathon2023/Materials_Challenge/README.md

 - Bend or break fibers or other cables (fibers can't have more than a 60° bend)

 ## Judging
 1. The primary goal is to reduce the internal temperature of the enclosure when it is exposed to a light source (such as the sun, a heat lamp, an incandecent bulb, etc.).
-This will be judged by exposing the enclosure to a heat source for 10 minutes and measuring the internal temperature vs. the ambient temperature.
+This will be judged by ~exposing the enclosure to a heat source for 10 minutes and measuring the internal temperature vs. the ambient temperature~ using FLIR to visualize the temperature of the box vs. ambient.
 <br><br>Alternately, you may use modeling software to simulate a heat source if you choose to do the challenge virtually.
 1. A secondary goal is to improve the enclosure in **_any other way you can imagine!_**